Why take our classes?

 Both our diploma and degree offer capstone courses, courses in which you, working as part of a team, complete a project for members of the community.
 These courses are developed during the final year of your program, and the call for project proposals is now available.

 How to be a successful student

-The Registrar's column (mentioned above) offers pointers on how to be a successful student.
-Here are some videos that offer you many hints on how to study.
+The Registrar's column (mentioned above) offers help.
+Here are some other videos.
 College is not the same as high school, and these videos provide useful advice.